ghik/kubernetes-the-harder-way/docs/02_Preparing_Environment_for_a_VM_Cluster.md

 sudo ./restartdnsmasq.sh
 ```

-> [!NOTE]
-> This script won't work without the DNS server configured.

 ### Testing the network setup

 Let's run the `gateway` VM to test what we just configured.

-Make sure to reformat its image, to clear any
-network configuration that may have been persisted in a previous run:
+Make sure to reformat its image, to clear any network configuration that may have been persisted in a previous run:

 ```bash
 ./vmsetup.sh 0